The best smartwatches for Android range greatly in terms of style, price and functionality. In other words, there’s something for everyone.

 As for looks, Galaxy Watch Active 2's circular design is visually appealing, whether you get the 40mm or 44mm model.
 Based on Samsung's Tizen operating system, this Galaxy Watch boasts other useful features such as Samsung Pay, onboard music via Spotify and heart health features.
 That includes an ECG feature, which is usually reserved for pricer models.

 Read our full Samsung Galaxy Watch Active 2 review.

-Another previous-gen model on this list, the Fitbit Versa 2 is a highly capable smartwatch.
-It has Amazon's assistant built in, which lets you do such things as control smart home devices, look up the weather and news, and a lot more.
-It comes with advanced sleep-tracking features, which, when combined with the Versa 2's ability to monitor blood oxygen saturation levels, could help alert you to conditions such as sleep apnea.
+Another previous-gen model on this list, the Fitbit Versa 3 is a highly capable smartwatch.
+It offers both Google's and Amazon's voice assistant, which lets you do such things as control smart home devices, look up the weather and news, and a lot more.
+It comes with advanced sleep-tracking features, which, when combined with the Versa 3's ability to monitor blood oxygen saturation levels, could help alert you to conditions such as sleep apnea.

 The $159 OnePlus Watch finally offers OnePlus customers an optimized wearable accessory for their smartphones.
 On paper it looks great, loaded with features we've come to expect on many of the best smartwatches for Android, including fitness tracking and blood oxygen monitoring, plus a 14-day battery life.
 It also can be used to answer phone calls as long as your smartphone is nearby.

 Compared to the smartwatches made by OnePlus’s mobile competitors, the OnePlus Watch’s alluring price makes it a curious option.
 We'd say a Fitbit is better, but if you have one of the best OnePlus phones, why not complete your ecosystem?
 Of course, buying the OnePlus Watch comes with some caveats.
 The performance is inconsistent, and the proprietary Real TIme Operating System (RTOS) lacks compared to Wear OS, despite looking similar to Google’s platform.